 Systems like Alexa and Google Home have created a new field of research in cognitive science that examines the effects of conversational devices interacting with users.
 The widespread availability and increasing adoption rates have also contributed to consumer behavior trends and purchasing patterns — from voice assistants becoming ubiquitous to people spending more on home improvement projects and the growing use of mobile devices as digital assistants.

-In this article, we’ll take a deeper look at this field and explore 9 of the most important predictions for voice bots and Conversational AI.
+In this article, we’ll take a deeper look at this field and explore 9 of the most important predictions for the future of voice bots and Conversational AI.

 Explore Voice Assistant Use Cases & Examples.
 This article contains numerous real-life examples of implementing voice assistants, demonstrating their utility for businesses.